divanvisagie/good-night-s-rest/README.md

 ### 4. Secure by default
 Exports should NEVER contain the contents of the environment variables, only their names.
 That way you don't have to do weird gymnastics when handing a collection to a colleague.
-Seriously who thought that was a good idea, if ever created such a thing, it would keep me up at night.
+Seriously who thought that was a good idea?
+If ever created such a thing, it would keep me up at night.